-We are delighted to announce that Katherine Hamilton luxury lingerie is now available from Zoë & Co., Professional Bra Fitters.
+We are delighted to announce that Katherine Hamilton lingerie is now available from Zoë & Co., Professional Bra Fitters.
 With such a strong reputation for their superior bra fitting expertise, we wanted to learn more and so asked them a few questions about their experience in the industry:

 Who founded Zoë & Co. and what was the motivation behind the business?